pcdavies/kubernetes-tutorial/README.md

     ![](images/img26.png)

-- At this point, I'd recommend shuting down each image, taking a snapshot, and restarting

 ### **Step 6**: Configure Kubernetes Master - Run **ONLY on kmaster** image

 - As sudo, start the kubernetes cluster. **Note**: We will be using a Flannel network, so we are using 10.244.0.0/16 for the pod-network-cidr. **Replace \<ip-address-of-kmaster-vm\>** with your kmaster's host address.
-In our example that is 192.168.99.100

     ```
     sudo su